 Personal Museum supports a more personal engagement with artworks in museums.
 It aims to respond to longings of those seeking more intimate, physical and often collective experiences, who want to be participants rather than spectators.
-It aims to create space for meaningful experiences, deeper reflection, and honest exchange.
+The programme aims to create space for meaningful experiences, deeper reflection, and honest exchange.
 It is designed to let the visitor spend time in a museum with a higher level of attention and engage with works of art through direct association with her/his own experiences.

 Resonating with Luis Camnitzer, we are interested in three perspectives of engaging with artworks: looking at an artwork (admiring the craft), looking around an artwork (the context where it comes from), and looking through an artwork (relating what you see to your own life, rather than speculating around what we think the artist wanted to say, bringing the experience to a more personal level: what you see, what you choose to pay attention to, what it makes you think of, how it makes you feel).
-We facilitate such engagement through embodied inquiry and slow art experiences.
-More detailed information below.
+We facilitate such engagement through embodied inquiry and slow art experiences, rooted in embodied culture.

 Setting the stage: Cultures of integrity